29 NEXT

 There are several ways to associate a dispute to a payment transaction.

-From the Payments menu, select an individual Transaction, then choose Actions > Create Dispute.
+From the menu, select an individual Transaction, then choose Actions > Create Dispute.

 Alternatively, from the Disputes List View, create a dispute record by clicking New Dispute.
 In either case, you will be prompted to provide the following data points: